In this article

 - Confirm they match the addresses on the primary device exactly.

-- Confirm the whitelisted cold address at your exchange is in the derived address set.
+- Confirm the whitelisted cold address at your exchange is in the derived set.

 - Document the date, device models, firmware versions, and outcome.

 A failed drill at this stage means the written backup has an error or the passphrase is not what you think it is.
-That is a recoverable situation while the primary device is still functioning.
-It becomes unrecoverable after the primary device fails.
+You can fix that while the primary device still works.
+You cannot fix it after the primary device dies.

 The workflow in practice